saishridhar/CS520---Project/README.md

 ## Instruction
 - The notebooks in this repository cover the two main experiments performed in the research.
+- Use command ```pip install -r requirements.txt ``` to install all the requirements for this project.
 - Unzip the genome-score.zip file located in the data/ml-latest-small directory.